OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

     Update the Drivers
     ==================

-    You should be able now to start OpenNebula as usual, running ``service opennebula start`` as ``root``.
-At this point, as ``oneadmin`` user, execute ``onehost sync`` to update the new drivers in the hosts.
+    You should now be able to start OpenNebula as usual, running ``service opennebula start`` as ``root``.
+At this point, as ``oneadmin`` user, execute ``onehost sync`` to update the new drivers in the Hosts.

-    .. note:: You can skip this step if you are not using KVM hosts, or any hosts that use remove monitoring probes.
+    .. note:: You can skip this step if you are not using KVM Hosts, or any Hosts that use remove monitoring probes.

 ..